kenjiao101/tes-bikin-/Matdis.md

 # Modeling Staple Food Price Dynamics in East Java Using 9 Discrete Mathematics Concepts

-### Analyzing price spike patterns for 10 staple food commodities ahead of Tahun Baru and Lebaran using an integrated discrete mathematics framework — from FSMs with adaptive thresholds and multi-step Markov Chains to set operations and combinatorics, applied to official SISKAPERBAPO East Java data.
+### Analyzing price spike patterns for 10 staple food commodities ahead of Tahun Baru (New Year) and Lebaran (Eid Al-Fitr) using an integrated discrete mathematics framework from FSMs with adaptive thresholds and multi-step Markov Chains to set operations and combinatorics, applied to official SISKAPERBAPO East Java data.

 ## 📝 Table of Contents